cw-rashmi/TCS_Assignment1/Program_1/README.md

 The operations performed are:

--Adding the new student details with StudentId as unique field -Get the details of added student
+* Adding the new student details with StudentId as unique field
+* Get the details of added student
--Updating the student details
+* Updating the student details
--Get the updated student details
+* Get the updated student details

 ### Prerequisites